null Skip to main content

 Chocolate Can Boost Endurance During Physical Activity

 Beet juice has been used by athletes for decades as a natural supplement to aid in their training.
 However, dark chocolate is increasingly gaining attention as a potential source for increasing endurance.
-Recent studies from London's Kingston University have brought attention to dark chocolate's potential to improve athletic performance.
+Recent studies from London's Kingston University have brought attention to dark chocolate's potential to improve athletic performance especially for those exploring options like dark chocolate for runners.

 A Surprising Performance Ally